AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ![data-source](../images/identity-graph-viewer/data-source-table.png)

-You can select any of the links within an identity graph to see how two identifiers are connected.
+You can select any of the links within an identity graph to see all the source batches that contributed to the link.

 ![select-links](../images/identity-graph-viewer/select-edge.png)